Wednesday, November 30, 2011

 Hill Family Estate Winery

-Hill Family Estate in downtown Yountville is a wonderful, very friendly winery and we highly recommend that you visit it and check out their wine club.
+Hill Family Estate in downtown Yountville is a wonderful, very friendly winery and we highly recommend that you visit them and check out their wine club.
 The quality of the wines, the comfortable setting, the friendliness and the highly affordable premium wines (that are even more affordable through the wine club) earn a very strong recommendation for visiting Hill Family Estate.

 Their very comfortable tasting room is in downtown Yountville, where they been since 2006.
-They have been growing extremely high quality grapes for more than 25 years, still sell grapes to some of the best Napa Valley wineries, and there is a fair chance that if you have been drinking $100 plus cabs at other Napa Valley wineries, that you have been drinking grapes grown by Hill Family.
+They have been growing extremely high quality grapes for more than 25 years, still sell grapes to some of the finest Napa Valley wineries, and there is a fair chance that if you have been drinking $100 plus cabs from other Napa Valley wineries, that you have been drinking grapes grown by Hill Family.
 Since 2002, they have been making some of their own wines.

 Our tasting began with the Hill Family 2010 Tiara Sauvignon Blanc ($35) which is made with a special clone that gives it more peach on the palate than the usual grapefruit.
 It is somewhat rounder, softer and less citrus like than most SB, but we found it very appealing.
-The 2009 Carly's Cuvee Chardonnay ($27) was smooth, balanced with a touch of malolactic conversion that complimented the varietal taste instead of overwhelming it.
-The 2009 Pinot Noir ($42) from Stewart Ranch good as was the 2009 Syrah ($35) and the 2008 Atlas Peak Cab ($68).
+The Hill Family 2009 Carly's Cuvee Chardonnay ($27) was smooth, balanced with a touch of malolactic conversion that complimented the varietal taste instead of overwhelming it.
+The 2009 Pinot Noir ($42) from Stewart Ranch was good as was the Hill Family 2009 Syrah ($35) and the Hill Family 2008 Atlas Peak Cab ($68).
 There is not space enough for all of my tasting notes, but we liked the Hill Family wines enough at our first visit that we joined the Wine Club and will be returning in a two days to taste more wines and pick up our first order.
 The cabs are especially good for the money, but be sure to try the Tiara Sauvignon Blanc, too, which is quite different that your usual SB.
 Much thanks to Robin for being so pleasant and helpful.

 Hill Family Estate Winery